statengeneraal/laws-markdown/verdrag/patent/cooperation/treaty/BWBV0004680/README.md

 (vi) considers that a claim relates to an invention in respect of which no international search report has been established and has decided not to carry out the international preliminary examination in respect of that claim, or

-(vii) considers that a nucleotide and/or amino acid sequence listing is not available to it in such a form that a meaningful interna tional preliminary examination can be carried out,   the said Authority shall notify the applicant accordingly in writing.
+(vii) considers that a nucleotide and/or amino acid sequence listing is not available to it in such a form that a meaningful international preliminary examination can be carried out,   the said Authority shall notify the applicant accordingly in writing.
 Where the national law of the national Office acting as International Preliminary Examining Authority does not allow multiple dependent claims to be drafted in a manner different from that provided for in the second and third sentences of Rule 6.4(a), the International Preliminary Examining Authority may, in case of failure to use that manner of claiming, apply Article 34(4)(b).
 In such case, it shall notify the applicant accordingly in writing.

 (b) The notification shall fully state the reasons for the opinion of the International Preliminary Examining Authority.